 Dato' Tan was appointed as an Independent Non-Executive Director of QBE Malaysia on 13 April 2016.
-He is the Chairman of the Audit Committee as well as a member of the Nomination Committee, Remuneration Committee and Risk & Capital Committee.
+He is the Chairman of the Audit Committee and Nomination Committee.
+He is also a member of the Remuneration Committee and Risk & Capital Committee.
 He is a Certified Public Accountant and was admitted to the Malaysia Institute of Certified Public Accountants in 1980.
 Dato' Tan started his career in 1975 with PriceWaterhouseCoopers, Kuala Lumpur in the audit division.
 He left the firm in 1981 to join UMW.
 In 1983, he joined Guinness Malaysia Berhad.
-Following the merger between Guinness Malavsia Berhad and Malayan Breweries (M) Sdn.
+Following the merger between Guinness Malaysia Berhad and Malayan Breweries (M) Sdn.
 Bhd., he was transferred to Malayan Breweries Limited in 1991 (which later changed its name to Asia Pacific Breweries Ltd) and served within the Group until January 2001.
 During that period, he held various senior management positions with his last position as Regional Director based in Singapore with responsibility for the brewery operations in China, Vietnam, Cambodia and Myanmar.
-In March 2001, he joined as Chief Executive Officer of Fraser & Neave Holdings Bhd, a position he held until his retirement in November 2010
+In March 2001, he joined as Chief Executive Officer of Fraser & Neave Holdings Bhd, a position he held until his retirement in November 2010.
+Dato' Tan is also a Director of Mega First Corporation Berhad and Red Sena Berhad, which all are listed on Bursa Malaysia.